trongbq/leetcode/Merge Two Binary Trees.md

 ### Explanation

-With binary tree, we can use tree traversal methods to walk through all nodes of two trees accordingly and merge them together, also adding nulibility check to avoid `nil` node.
+With binary tree, we can use tree traversal methods to walk through all nodes of two trees accordingly and merge them together, also adding nullability check to avoid using `nil` node.

 ### Code